 Fine tipped tweezers are essential for moving and holding SMT components.
 We like the ones with the curved tip.
-You can get decent ones for approximately $5, like these non-magnetic, “micro fine” curved tweezers.
+You can get decent ones for approximately $6 from our website store.

 Some people use vacuum pickup tools to pick up and place components.
 We don’t.

 We don’t always use flux when hand soldering SMT boards, but some people swear by it.
 Flux is generally used with hand soldering SMT because thinner solder usually has less flux in it, and SMT solder joints are often heated more than once, so the little flux that was there to begin with has been used up.

 You’ll want plenty of light when soldering SMT, and you may want some magnification while working.
 There are good head visors with 2.5x magnification, like the OptiVisors, as well as lamps with built in magnifiers.

 To use it, put the braid over the joint, and place your iron on top of the braid.
 The heat (and flux) pulls the solder into the braid.
 Use the end of the braid, and if it doesn’t seem to be working, first, cut off a small piece of braid from the spool and use that.
 Depending upon circumstances, the heat may travel up the braid instead of heating up the area on the joint.
 If the braid is old, the flux may not work.
 You can add flux to help supercharge the braid.